Sony Alpha a6000 Mirrorless Camera Review

 Since the whole unit plus batteries weighs less than a pack of cards, you can keep it in your bag attached to a portable USB charger, meaning you’ll never run out of power whilst on holiday.

-This makes it a great travel camera setup for those who won’t have access to a power point for long periods.
+The Sony a6000’s usb charging and lightweight design make it a great travel camera setup for those who won’t have access to a power point for long periods.

 Another option to get more shots out of your camera is a third party Sony a6000 battery grip.
 My pick of the bunch is this Neewer Battery Grip, which includes a remove control.
 I have several Neewer products and they’re all decent quality for their bargain prices.